-There is sooooo much confusion about this issue.
-It’s a shame because icing and heating — cryotherapy and thermotherapy — are rational, cheap self-treatment options with minimal risks.
-This article gives you a concise, bird’s eye view of the issues, and links to other articles with as much detail as you could possibly want, especially the main icing article, the main heating article, and the please-beware-of-icing-back-pain article.
+There is soooo much confusion about this issue.
+It’s a shame because therapeutic icing and heating — cryotherapy and thermotherapy — are rational, cheap, easy, safe self-treatment options for many common painful problems.
+This article gives you a bird’s eye view of the issues, with links to other articles with as much detail as you could possibly want, especially the main icing article, the main heating article, and the please-beware-of-icing-back-pain article.

-Ice is for injuries, and heat is for stiff, aching muscles.
+Ice is for fresh injuries, and heat is for stiff, aching muscles.
 Roughly.
 But the devil is in the details, and there are a lot of them.

-Ice is for injuries — calming down damaged tissues that are inflamed, red, hot and swollen.
+Ice is for injuries — calming down damaged superficial tissues that are inflamed, red, hot and swollen.
 The inflammatory process is a healthy, normal, natural process … that also happens to be incredibly painful and more biologically stubborn than it needs to be.
 Icing is mostly just a mild, drugless way of dulling the pain of inflammation and taking swelling down a bit … we hope.1 Examples: a freshly pulled muscle or a new case of IT band syndrome (which is more likely to respond than the other kind of runner’s knee, patellofemoral pain, because ITBS is superficial and PFPS is often a problem with deeper tissues).

 Both ice and heat are pointless or worse when unwanted: icing when you’re already shivering, or heating when you’re already sweating.
 The brain may interpret an excess of either one as a threat, but icing is more threatening — and when brains think there’s a threat, they may also amp up the pain.4 Ice seems to be feel more threatening to most people.

-But heat and inflammation are a particularly bad combination.
-If you add heat to an fresh injury, watch out: it’s going to get worse!
+Heat and inflammation are the other particularly bad combination.
+If you add heat to a fresh injury, watch out: it’s going to get worse!
 A physician once told my father to heat a freshly injured knee, and wow — it swelled up like a balloon, three times bigger than it had been before.
-And three times more painful.
-(That is a rare example of a particularly severe negative reaction to heat.
-Most cases are not going to be that bad!)
+And three times more painful.5

 If you start to use one and you don’t like the feel of it … just switch to the other.